IBM/vllm/TGIS_README.md

 ## Contributing changes for vLLM

-To contribute vLLM-specific changes, _don't_ base them on the `main` branch in this repo.
+To contribute improvements to vLLM that would have utility for the whole community, _don't_ base them on the `main` branch in this repo.
 Either contribute to your own fork of vLLM, or create a branch in this repo at the latest `vllm-project/vllm:main` commit.

 Open all PRs into [vLLM](https://github.com/vllm-project/vllm)

-Once you have opened a PR, follow the steps for [Reconstructing the ephemeral branch](#Ephemeral-branch-building-procedure)
+Once you have opened a PR, follow the steps for [Reconstructing the release branch](#release-branch-building-procedure)

 ## Contributing changes specific to the TGIS adapter or IBM delivery

 Contributing changes to the TGIS adapter or IBM delivery process is business as usual, make changes on a branch or fork directly from this repo's `main` branch and PR it back in.

+NB: When there are pending PRs to vLLM that are squashed onto the `release` branch, you will likely want to also apply your changes on a branch off of the latest `release.xxx` tag to build and test.

 Most of the IBM-specific changes in this repo are located in these files/packages:
 - `vllm/tgis_utils` contains many custom implementations of classes required for feature parity with TGIS